 Some TED talks give me the feeling of a stoned college conversation.
 Seems that CollegeHumor agrees.
 Please enjoy "High TED Talks."

-Larry Lessig presented at TED his new project, an effort to curb the corrupting influence of money in American politics with a reform to campaign finance, so that the government depends on the people alone.
-It's a wonderful talk:
+Larry Lessig presented at TED his new project, an effort to curb the corrupting influence of money in American politics with a reform to campaign finance.

 Here's an absolutely inspiring TED Talk showing how "self-organized computer science courses" designed around students building their own PCs from scratch engaged students and taught them how computers work at a fundamental level.